TAPS Working Group

 * Section 2 describes how the Transport Services API model differs

 from that of traditional socket-based APIs.
-Specifically, it
+Specifically, it offers

-for data transfer, and the flexibility to use different transport
+data transfer, and the flexibility to use different transport

 protocols and paths without requiring major changes to the